Khirbat al-Zababida: British Mandate era

-By 1944/45 the village jurisdiction was 10,879 dunams, of which 4,626 was Arab owned, 4,884 was Jewish owned, while 1,369 was publicly owned.
+By 1944/45 the village jurisdiction was 10,879 dunams, of which 4,626 (43 percent) was Arab owned, 4,884 (45 percent) was Jewish owned, and 1,369 (12 percent) was publicly owned.
 Of this, Arabs used 344 dunums of land used for citrus and bananas, 3,839 dunums to cereals, 215 dunums were irrigated or used for orchards, while a total of 1,750 dunams were classified as uncultivable areas.
+The Jewish kibbutz of Yakum was established in 1947 on village land.

 1948, aftermath

-The Israeli settlement of Yakum was established in 1947 on village land, while Ga'ash was established in 1951, also on village land.
+Ga'ash was established in 1951, also on village land.

 In 1992 the village site was described: "The site is deserted and overgrown with wild vegetation and trees.
 All but four of the houses have been destroyed.
 These four houses still have intact roofs.
 Three of them were made of cement bricks, and one of hard igneous stone.
 Iron girders from five destroyed houses protrude from piles of stones.[..]
 A picnic site has been built for Kibbutz Yaqum on the edge of a natural pond."